Skip to main content

 15. Closing out the case.

-Vanetta Peterson has more than 40 years of paralegal experience, including 30 years as a family law paralegal.
-She received her Board Certification in Family Law from the Texas Board of Legal Specialization in 2002.
-In 2010 and 2011, she served as the CLE Co-Chair for the District 1, Paralegal Division of the State Bar of Texas.
-She was the Chair of the Houston Area Paralegal Association-Family Law from 2004 to 2007.
-Currently Vanetta is a member of the Paralegal Division of the State Bar of Texas, the Family Law Section of the State Bar of Texas, the Computer and Technology Section of the State Bar of Texas, the Texas Academy of Family Law Specialists and The Texas Bar College.
-Vanetta brings a treasure trove of knowledge combined with “in the trenches” experience to the Advanced Paralegal Certificate Family Law Program, which consists of two individual courses, each covering different topics and skills.
+Vanetta Peterson has over 45 years of paralegal experience, including 35 in family law.
+She earned her Family Law Board Certification from the Texas Board of Legal Specialization in 2002.
+Vanetta served as CLE Co-Chair for the Paralegal Division of the State Bar of Texas in 2010 and 2011 and chaired the Houston Area Paralegal Association-Family Law from 2004 to 2007.
+She is currently a member of several professional organizations, including the Paralegal Division and Family Law Section of the State Bar of Texas, the Texas Academy of Family Law Specialists, and The Texas Bar College.
+Vanetta brings extensive knowledge and practical experience to the Advanced Paralegal Certificate Family Law Program, which includes two courses on different topics and skills.

 Fees: $995.00 ($50 discount if registered 10 working days before the scheduled start of the course).